hmage/norm/README.md

 # Norm

 Don't have root?

-Not a problem — `norm` installs stuff you need that your sysadmin didn't.
+Not a problem — `norm` will install stuff rootlessly into your home directory.

 All you need is a working compiler.